cori25508/cori25508/README.md

 - 👋 Hi, I’m @cori25508
 - 👀 I’m interested in UI/UX Design
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about Product Design
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on future accessibility projects!
 - 📫 How to reach me musiccramer@gmail.com

 <!---